msobanjo/courseware/topics/aws/vpc/security-groups/README.md

 - A security group name must be unique within the VPC.

 ## Creating Security Groups
-Security groups can be created and applied to a VPC; instances within this VPC will then be affected:
+Security groups can be created and applied to a VPC; instances within this VPC will then be affected, unless a Security Group has been applied to them directly.
 ```bash
 # aws ec2 create-security-group --group-name [SECURITY_GROUP_NAME] --description [DESCRIPTION] --vpc-id [VPC_ID]
 aws ec2 create-security-group --group-name my-sg --description "My security group" --vpc-id vpc-1a2b3c4d